Happy Fall! Now, let’s drink some beer.

 Great question.
 Here are some Oktoberfest events that are, a. cheap. and b. in Houston.

 Oktoberfest Houston.
 Sept.
-30. The Water Works.
+27 & 28.
+The Water Works.
 Beers from all over, athletic competitions, live polka music, dancing and food.
-Tickets are $25 in advance.
+Tickets are $25 in advance. ($30 at the door!)

 Karbachtoberfest.
-Every Thursday, Friday and Saturday until Oct.
-7. Karbach Brewery.
+Every Thursday, Friday and Saturday from Sept.
+19 until Oct.
+6. Karbach Brewery.
 Beer and music, what more could you ask for?

 Oktoberfest on the island.
 Oct.
-27-28.
+25-26.
 Galveston.
-A true tribute to German Oktoberfest — not just beer.
+A true tribute to German Oktoberfest — it’s not only about the beer.

 Oktoberfest on the reg.